128technology/docs/docs/conductor_conversion.md

 sidebar_label: Conductor Conversion
 ---

-An SSR device (SSR1xx or SSR 1xxx) shipped with SSR 5.4.x Routing software may be reinitialized as a conductor for use in an existing network.
+An SSR device (SSR1xx or SSR1xxx) shipped with SSR 5.4.x Routing software may be reinitialized as a conductor for use in an existing network.
 The conductor can be used with or without Cloud Telemetry for devices running pre 6.0.x SSR software.

 Use the following procedure to reinitialize an SSR 1xx/1xxx as a conductor.